Alex Ovechkin exits Capitals’ preseason finale early with lower-body injury, plus takeaways

 Physical finale

 For a preseason finale, the game was physical and testy throughout.
 There were multiple tussles in the second and third periods, plus two official fights.

 Oshie fought Garrett Wilson toward the end of the second period after Oshie didn’t like Wilson’s shoulder-to-shoulder hit on Kempny.
 Nick Jensen fought Nicholas Aube-Kubel midway through the third period.
-It was Jensen’s second fight as a member of the Capitals.
-His first was against Miles Wood.
-There was a total of 13 penalties on the night, four of which were roughing, two for cross-checking, two for holding, one for tripping and four fighting majors.
+It was Jensen’s second fight as a member of the Capitals; his first was against Miles Wood.

+In addition to the four fighting majors, there were nine other penalties on the night, of which four were roughing, two were cross-checking, two were holding and one was tripping.